 This provides you with the opportunity to undertake an internship related to your future career goals during the summer between Year Two and Three, and use this experience to contribute to your academic studies at the

 Our numerous fieldwork opportunities also offer the chance to work directly with a range of stakeholders from industry, the public sector and non-governmental organisations (NGOs).

 Our current and past students have found these opportunities invaluable in developing work-based skills and networks to secure employment in their chosen career destinations.

-If you wish to continue your studies at postgraduate level, there is a range of Masters programmes, including: MA in Contemporary Human Geography, MSc in Population and Health, MSc in Environment and Climate Change, MSc in Environmental Science, and MSc in Geographical Information Science.
+If you wish to continue your studies at postgraduate level, there is a range of Masters programmes, including: MA in Contemporary Human Geography, MSc in Environment and Climate Change, MSc in Environmental Science, and MSc in Geographical Data Science.
 There are also opportunities for PhD study drawing on staff specialisms, and to apply for funding from a range of organisations, including the ESRC (Economic and Social Research Council) and NERC (Natural Environment Research Council).

 Qualifying you for life